zx80/flask-simple-auth/README.md

 - refactor password manager in a separate class?
 - add `issuer` route parameter?
 - how to have several issuers and their signatures?
-- allow required group registration?
+- allow required group registration? scope?